Swiss National Bank Sells 65,300 Shares of VEREIT, Inc. (NYSE:VER)

-Swiss National Bank lowered its stake in shares of VEREIT, Inc. (NYSE:VER) by 1.5% in the third quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+Swiss National Bank trimmed its holdings in VEREIT, Inc. (NYSE:VER) by 1.5% in the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission.
 The firm owned 4,195,539 shares of the financial services provider’s stock after selling 65,300 shares during the quarter.
-Swiss National Bank owned about 0.39% of VEREIT worth $27,271,000 at the end of the most recent quarter.
+Swiss National Bank owned 0.39% of VEREIT worth $27,271,000 as of its most recent filing with the Securities and Exchange Commission.

 In related news, CEO Glenn J. Rufrano acquired 40,000 shares of the company’s stock in a transaction on Wednesday, September 23rd.
 The stock was purchased at an average cost of $6.33 per share, for a total transaction of $253,200.00.
 Following the completion of the purchase, the chief executive officer now directly owns 3,279,252 shares of the company’s stock, valued at approximately $20,757,665.16.
 The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
 Corporate insiders own 0.29% of the company’s stock.

-Several research firms have recently weighed in on VER.
-Bank of America raised VEREIT from a “neutral” rating to a “buy” rating in a research report on Monday, August 24th.
-Morgan Stanley upped their target price on VEREIT from $5.80 to $6.25 and gave the company an “equal weight” rating in a research note on Friday, August 21st.
-ValuEngine upgraded VEREIT from a “sell” rating to a “hold” rating in a research note on Tuesday, November 3rd.
+A number of brokerages recently commented on VER.
+BMO Capital Markets restated a “buy” rating and issued a $8.00 target price on shares of VEREIT in a research note on Thursday, August 6th.
+Mizuho upped their target price on VEREIT from $5.00 to $7.00 and gave the company a “neutral” rating in a research note on Tuesday, September 29th.
+Bank of America upgraded VEREIT from a “neutral” rating to a “buy” rating in a research note on Monday, August 24th.
 Zacks Investment Research lowered VEREIT from a “hold” rating to a “sell” rating in a research note on Wednesday, September 16th.
-Finally, BMO Capital Markets restated a “buy” rating and issued a $8.00 target price on shares of VEREIT in a research note on Thursday, August 6th.
+Finally, ValuEngine upgraded VEREIT from a “sell” rating to a “hold” rating in a research note on Tuesday, November 3rd.
 One equities research analyst has rated the stock with a sell rating, five have assigned a hold rating and two have assigned a buy rating to the company’s stock.
 The company presently has a consensus rating of “Hold” and an average price target of $7.58.

 VEREIT stock opened at $7.27 on Friday.
 The company has a debt-to-equity ratio of 0.86, a current ratio of 1.78 and a quick ratio of 1.78.
 The stock has a fifty day moving average price of $6.80 and a two-hundred day moving average price of $6.44.
 VEREIT, Inc. has a 52-week low of $3.56 and a 52-week high of $10.18.
 The firm has a market capitalization of $7.94 billion, a P/E ratio of -12.12 and a beta of 1.01.